-Let’s say you have an average value which you want to maintain in your sales throughout the year or a constant target which you to show in a chart for all the months.
+You like it, right?
+Say “Yes” in the comment section if you like it.
+OK so listen: Let’s say you have an average value which you want to maintain in your sales throughout the year.
+Or, a constant target which you want to show in a chart for all the months.

-An average line plays an important role whenever you have to study some trend lines and impact of different factors on trend.
+An average line plays an important role whenever you have to study some trend lines and the impact of different factors on-trend.
+And before you create a chart with a horizontal line you need to prepare data for it.

 - Next step is to change that average bars into a horizontal line.